abrtz/evaluate-llm-bias/README.md

 # Evaluate LLM Bias by Replicating MBBQ

-This repository evaluates Llama 2 7B by replicating the study of Neplenbroek et al. (2024) and extends the scope to nationality, gender and their intersection.
+This repository evaluates Llama 2 7B by replicating the study of Neplenbroek et al. (2024) and extends the scope to nationality, gender and their intersection in Spanish.

 ## Requirements